techgneek/AI-Applied-Cybersecurity-Incident-Response/README.md

 • Establish persistence through trusted access

 Because authentication uses valid credentials, malicious activity may appear indistinguishable from legitimate user behavior.

 ---

+# Business Impact

+The credential exposure identified in this investigation presents several potential operational and security risks for organizations involved in the affected engineering environment.

+Because the compromised credentials belong to an enterprise engineering workstation, unauthorized access could allow attackers to interact with development infrastructure used for software collaboration and internal engineering workflows.

+### Potential Organizational Risks

+• Unauthorized access to internal development platforms
+• Exposure of proprietary engineering documentation
+• Unauthorized modification of development workflows
+• Intellectual property theft

+### Supply Chain Risk

+The presence of credentials associated with engineering collaboration platforms introduces potential **third-party supply chain risk**.

+If an attacker successfully authenticates using these credentials, they may gain access to systems used to collaborate with partner organizations.

+This creates the possibility for attackers to:

+• Access shared development environments
+• Manipulate software development artifacts
+• Introduce malicious code into trusted development pipelines

+### Detection Challenges

+Because attackers authenticate using **valid credentials**, malicious activity may appear legitimate within authentication logs and user access records.

+This makes credential exposure particularly dangerous, as traditional security controls designed to detect malware or exploits may not identify unauthorized activity performed through legitimate accounts.

+### Strategic Security Considerations

+Organizations should treat **credential exposure events as high-priority security incidents**, even when no persistent malware is detected within enterprise systems.

+Rapid credential rotation, identity monitoring, and authentication anomaly detection are critical steps in mitigating the risk posed by credential harvesting malware.

+---